parkermac/LO/pre/river1/README.md

 INPUT:

 Raw data from XML (USGS), or scraped from html (EC), using the functions in river_functions.py.
 For the USGS data you can simply hand it a date range and it will quickly return 40 years of daily flow data.
 For EC data it is more complicated.
 Typically over a range in the last 18 months you can get data using a date range, just like for USGS.
 Earlier than this you need to scrape the "historical" data from a table on a web page, a year at a time, but these only exist up to two years ago, e.g. 2020 when it is 2022.
-If yo do this after mid-year there is a gap in the EC data, e.g. doing this in November 2022 there is a gap for the early months of 2021.
+If you do this after mid-year there is a gap in the EC data, e.g. doing this in November 2022 there is a gap for the early months of 2021.
 A workaround is to use as-run river extractions from LiveOcean forcing files, which are created using code in LO/extract/river.

 OUTPUT: